At Collective Kindness, we are not your typical organization.

 As a Case Manager at Collective Kindness, Rabbi Engel supports Jewish families in need, developing customized action plans and coordinating with professionals to provide comprehensive assistance.
 He currently works full-time as a school counselor, supporting staff, students, and their families, while also meeting with private clients, continuing his commitment to mental health and personal growth in the community.

-Rabbi Yitzchak Meir Einstein is a dedicated case manager at Collective Kindness, where he supports individuals and families in need.
+Rabbi Yitzchak Meir Einstein is a dedicated senior case manager at Collective Kindness, where he supports individuals and families in need.
 With a sensitive and caring nature, Rabbi Einstein brings years of experience to his role, guiding clients toward stability and empowerment.

 In addition to his work with Collective Kindness, Rabbi Einstein serves as the Mashpia at Yeshivas Beis Dovid Shlomo in New Haven, CT.
 For over 15 years, he has mentored Yeshiva students, providing spiritual guidance and practical advice.
 He assists young men in the dating process and supports young couples adjusting to married life.
 His dual roles allow him to impact both the Yeshiva and the broader community.